jacobkap/crimebythenumbers/docs/reading-writing-data.md

 # Reading and Writing Data

 So far in these lessons we've used data from a number of sources but which all came as .rda files which is the standard R data format.
 Many data sets, particularly older government data, will not come as .rda file but rather as Excel, Stata, SAS, SPSS, or fixed-width ASCII files.
-In this brief lesson we'll cover how to read all of these formats into R as well as how to save data into these formats.
+In this brief lesson we'll cover how to read these formats into R as well as how to save data into these formats.
 Since many criminologists do not use R, it is important to be able to save the data in the language they use to be able to collaborate with them.

-Fixed-width ASCII files are not very common and require a bit more effort than the other formats so we'll leave those until Chapter \ref(#nibrs) where we discuss in detail how to use this type of data.
+Fixed-width ASCII files are not very common and require a bit more effort than the other formats so we'll leave those until Chapter \@ref(#nibrs) where we discuss in detail how to use this type of data.

+In this lesson we'll use data about officer-involved shootings.
+In Chapter \@ref(#ois_graphs) we'll return to this data set to practice graphing.

 ## Reading Data into R